icshwi/e3training/workbook/chapter1.md

   EPICS_MODULE_TAG:=tags/v3.0.5
   ```

-These will help us to change base, require, and all modules' configuration globally without having to change any source files.
+These will help us to change base, require, and all modules' configuration without having to change any source files.

 ## Building and installing EPICS base and require

+For EPICS base and require, it's as simple as running:

 ```bash
 [iocuser@host:e3]$ ./e3.bash base